 Central Texas Marketplace / 4633 Jack Kultgen Expy.

 The eastern, newer half of Central Texas Marketplace built in the early 2010s, featuring Cabela's Outpost, Office Depot, Best Buy, and others.
 I can't actually find a leasing map for this one, so you'll have to do with my hacked-up map here.
 Of note is 4671 Jack Kultgen Expressway, which has already gone through four restaurants over 7 years.
 The first, Twin Peaks, was operational from August 2014 to May 2015 when it closed following the 2015 Waco shootout.
-It finally reopened as Scotty's Brewhouse in March 2018, but it closed in December (parent company went bankrupt) where it sat for nearly another year before Louisiana Crab Shack in November 2019.
-This closed in spring 2021.
+It finally reopened as Scotty's Brewhouse in March 2018, but it closed in December of that year (parent company went bankrupt).
+Louisiana Crab Shack operated in the spot from November 2019 but closed in spring 2021, and the building is now occupied by Tia Juanita's Fish Camp, which opened September 2025.

 In the map I labeled Cabela's as Cabela's Outpost as it says on signage and what it opened as in October 2013.
 Since Cabela's has gone through change since then, including a merger with Bass Pro Shops, the current page for the store makes no mention of the Outpost name, but as of May 2020 the signage is still up.